lego0901/CP_Library/README.md

   - You might see that the ```class union_find``` is wrapped by the marks;
     - ```//////// ---- Woosung Song's Source Code ---- ////////```
   - When you press **<Leader + l>**, the content between the two marks is loaded.
 - The mark can be edited on ```.cvimrc```.
-It is made by Vim-Python script.
+It is written with Vim-Python script.
 But I don't recommend to do that because you will have to do so many things to edit them all..